ykk136/klogg/DOCUMENTATION.md

 if the regular expression contains capture groups then only the captured parts of the matching line are highlighted.

+It is possible to set a color variance.
+In that case different strings that match the same regular expression will have slightly different color.

+Any number of highlighters set can be applied to opened file using either the context menu or the main menu.

-The order of highlighters in the set is crucial.
+The order of highlighters in the set and the order of sets in configuration is important.
 For each line all highlighters are tried from bottom to top.
 Each new matching highlighter overrides colors for the current line.

 Highlighter configuration can be exported to a file and imported on another machine.
 Each set is identified by unique id.
 Only new sets are imported from the file.

+### Color labels

+In addition to predefined highlighters sets it is possible to create quick highlight rules from selected text.
+These are called color labels.
+By default, *klogg* has 9 color labels enabled.
+Adding color label to selected text is done either via context menu or with shortcuts `Ctrl+Shift+1-9`.
+Any number of strings can be marked with a single color label.
+Also the is `Ctrl+D` shortcut that applies the next color label to selected text.

+To remove color label from selected text either select the text and use context menu to set color label to `None` or use `Ctrl+Shift+0` shortcut that will remove all color labels.

+The colors that are used for text highlight can be configured from the color labels tab of highlighters configuration dialog.

 ### Browsing changing log files